-The Year 10 Science programme has been designed to lead directly into the Senior IB and QCAA courses.
+The Year 10 Science program has been designed to lead directly into the Senior IB and QCAA courses.
 There are two strands offered: Physical Sciences and Natural Sciences.
 Students will choose at least one of the Science subjects, with the option of taking both strands.
 Each strand will focus on different knowledge and skill sets.
 Physical Sciences will introduce students to the foundational knowledge and skills to study both Chemistry and Physics while Natural Sciences will introduce students to the study of both Biology and Earth and Environmental Science in Senior studies.

 N.B.
-Students will only be allowed to select Year 11 Physics and Chemistry in the IB and QCAA programmes if they have studied Physical Sciences in Year 10.
+Students will only be allowed to select Year 11 Physics and Chemistry in the IB and QCAA programs if they have studied Physical Sciences in Year 10.

-The Year 10 Science Programme is undergoing exciting changes as the new ATAR system is introduced in the coming years.
-In 2020, students will be able to study one or two Science subjects: Physical Sciences and Natural Sciences.
-The Year 10 Programme has been designed with 6 major objectives:
+The Year 10 Science Program has been redesigned to prepare students for the QLD SATE system (ATAR) and the IB programme.
+Since 2018, students have been able to study one or two Science subjects: Physical Sciences and Natural Sciences.
+The Year 10 Program has been designed with 6 major objectives:

-- 1. to encourage a natural interest in Science; - 2. to introduce students to the senior subjects of Biological Science, Earth and Environmental Science (Natural Sciences), Chemistry and Physics (Physical Sciences); - 3. to better equip students intending to study Senior Science with the basic skills necessary to succeed in these subjects; - 4. to meet the academic needs of all students; - 5. to foster and develop higher order thinking skills; - 6. to encourage and emphasise practical and enquiry skills.
+- 1. To encourage a natural interest in Science; - 2.
+To introduce students to the senior subjects of Biological Science, Earth and Environmental Science (Natural Sciences), Chemistry and Physics (Physical Sciences); - 3.
+To better equip students intending to study Senior Science with the basic skills necessary to succeed in these subjects; - 4.
+To meet the academic needs of all students; - 5.
+To foster and develop higher order thinking skills; - 6.
+To encourage and emphasise practical and enquiry skills.